-In this post we continue the Semantic Web post series (the last published in July) and in particular I will explain why XML alone is not sufficiently powerful in the Semantic Web context.
+In this post we continue the Semantic Web post series (the last published in July) and in particular I will explain

-XML is the acronym of Extensible Markup Language and represents a meta-language for the syntactic definition of markup languages allowing to add metadata to local data and separate contents from presentations with a neutral textual format.
+XML is the acronym of Extensible Markup Language and represents a meta-language for the syntactic definition

 Imagine we have the following XML code: